 I personally love my Osprey Atmos AG 50 backpack and have found the “anti-gravity” system to be a vast improvement over any other pack I’ve ever used.
 The “anti-gravity” is really just a tight mesh that allows the pack to contour and rest on your back while still maintaining good airflow.
 I initially wasn’t sure that the mesh would hold up over time but the only issue after years of use is a porcupine eating halfway through one of the shoulder straps… not exactly a fault in the design.
 The “50” in the name of the pack stands for 50 liters of internal storage volume and I have found that this is usually adequate for us with our gear for up to 5 days in the backcountry without needing to strap anything to the outside.
 To reduce weight, the top hood pockets can be removed from the bag.

-Jennifer has been using her North Face Terra 55 since 2012.
-This has been a workhorse of a backpack.
-The newer model has different color selections and appears to be lighter making it an even better option.
-In 2012 the 55L volume was perfect as I was carrying and filling a 65L back then.
-These days we have upgraded our backpacking gear so much that this 55L pack is almost a little too large.
-In order to compensate, Jennifer carries the larger but lighter items while I carry the smaller but heavier ones.
+Jennifer used a North Face Terra 55 from 2012 through 2020.
+It was a workhorse of a backpack and a great choice for those new to backpacking.
+The newer model has different color selections and is lighter making it an even better option.
+In 2012 the 55L volume was perfect as I was carrying and filling a 65L pack back then.
+These days we have upgraded our backpacking gear so much that the 55L pack is a little too large.
+In order to compensate, Jennifer would carry the larger but lighter items while I carried the smaller but heavier ones.
 One of the many benefits of backpacking together is being able to share the load.
 Regardless the Terra 55 is a great option for anyone looking for a reliable, and lightweight pack.

 Backpack Rain Covers